darkone23/oroboros/README.md

 java -jar ../target/oroboros-0.1.0-SNAPSHOT-standalone.jar
 ~~~

-Once you have the server started, play around with editing the files in the examples directory or creating your own.
+Once you have the server started, play around with editing the configs, or create some of your own.